As you likely already know, the United States government sets a federal minimum wage rate that applies to most workers in the U.S.

 The State of Florida sets its own minimum wage rate every September 30th.
-As of January 1, 2021 the minimum wage in Florida was set at $8.65 per hour.
-The minimum wage for tipped employees in the State of Florida is $5.54 per hour plus tips.
-Simply out, if your employer is required to follow the minimum wage rate law and you are a covered employee you must be paid at least $8.65 per hour for every hour you work or $5.54 if you are a tipped employee.
+As of September 30, 2021 the minimum wage in Florida was set at $10 per hour.
+The minimum wage for tipped employees in the State of Florida is $6.98 per hour plus tips.
+Simply out, if your employer is required to follow the minimum wage rate law and you are a covered employee you must be paid at least $10 per hour for every hour you work or $6.98 if you are a tipped employee.
 If your employer has not been paying you at least the applicable minimum wage rate you may have grounds on which to pursue a claim against your employer either using the federal Fair Labor Standards Act (FLSA) of the Florida Minimum Wage Act (FMWA).

 Liquidated damages is a term that refers to a set amount of money awarded to a claimant that goes above and beyond the actual damages the claimant suffered.
 In a wage claim case the amount of liquidated damages is typically equal to the amount of lost wages.